 Shilin Night Market

 One of the largest and most popular night markets, as it also offers tons of non-food vendors, from fashion to antiques stalls.
 Keep the kids close as it’s a maze of alleys and almost always very crowded.
 Going early (around 6pm) is recommended to avoid the rush.
 Chengde playground is just across the street if the little ones need a break!

 Shilin Night Market, Lane 101, Wenlin Road, Shilin District, Taipei City, Taiwan. 名稱: 士林夜市. 地址: 111台北市士林區文林路101巷

 Hours: 6pm – 12am, daily

 Elephant Mountain Hiking Trail

 Taipei’s most famous hiking trail which, despite all the stairs, is a pretty great hike and offers a panoramic view of Taipei City.
-There are multiple rest stops along the way, and with kids it will take about 45 minutes to get to the top.
+There are multiple rest stops along the way, and with kids, it will take about 45 minutes to get to the top.
 Recommended for older kids!
 Keen hikers can always continue along to Tiger Mountain if they fancy a more serious hike.
-It’s a great workout (whether you’re wearing your baby or not) – make sure to have your bug spray and water on-hand!
+It’s a great workout (whether you’re wearing your baby or not) – make sure to have some bug spray and water handy!